 Dating Tips For Women When Dating A Guy And The Best Way To Respond

 Wow.
 This video below is so fascinating when it comes to dating a man and knowing if the guy is into you.

-But not only that, it also shows how EARLY in your development you can become confused over today’s topic of: “is he going to ask me out or not.”
+But not only that, but it also shows how EARLY in your development you can become confused over today’s topic of: “Is he going to ask me out or not.”

-I love giving dating tips for girls simply so they don’t make dreaded mistakes when dating guys.
+I enjoy giving dating tips for girls only so they don’t make dreaded mistakes when dating guys.

 However, as a relationship coach to adult women, I’ve discovered that you believe the same way as the teen girls!

 Let’s sort out the maze of men’s meanings during texts.

 Thus, if a guy you are interested in dating sends a “What’s happening this weekend?” text, you might do one of two things.

 1) YOU ASSUME HE IS ASKING YOU OUT

 That he will ask you out but is checking your schedule first.
 (And you proceed to respond with the detailed details of your every hour from Friday 6 pm to Sunday 10 pm and then finish off with your slots that you could squeeze him in) and assume that he’ll ask you on a date with the remaining time available.